Rewatch the amazing highlights of the Future Leaders Award videos, demonstrated outstanding leadership skills from KTP Associates.

-A KTP could be the perfect launchpad, helping enhance your career prospects by providing you with an opportunity to manage a challenging project central to a business’s strategic development and long term growth.
+A KTP could be the perfect launchpad, helping enhance your career by managing a challenging project central to a business’s strategic development and long term growth.

 You’ll ‘own’ your own project, linked to both a university and a business whose experienced teams will provide you with full support.
-Acting as both a conduit for knowledge and a project lead, this is a real opportunity to deliver impact and shape your future career development.
+Applying academic knowledge to a real world challenge, this is a chance to deliver impact and shape your career.

-A KTP is a mutually beneficial, three-way collaboration between:
+A KTP is a three-way collaboration that benefits all parties:

 KTPs are designed to deliver an innovation project and bring about lasting, transformative change.
 As a KTP Associate, you lead the project with full support and input from the organisation and the Knowledge Base teams.

-KTP is one of the largest graduate recruitment programmes in the UK – to date there have been over 12,000 KTPs in almost every industry sector and companies of all sizes: in micro-sized to large businesses such as Unilever and Rolls Royce.
+KTP is one of the biggest career platforms for talented graduates and post graduates in the UK – to date there have been over 12,000 KTPs in almost every industry sector and in companies of all sizes: in micro-sized business to global organisations such as Unilever and Rolls Royce.
 Right now, over 100 knowledge bases and over 800 graduates are involved in KTPs.

-KTP projects last between 12 months and three years and Associate roles can be either part time or full time.
+KTP projects last between 12 months and three years.

 KTP projects last between 12 months and three years with approximately 70% of Associates offered employment by the host business at the end of the project.